 Carbon dioxide (CO2) is the primary active suppression gas used in portable gas fire extinguishers throughout India.
-Because CO2 is a non-combustible gas that is significantly denser than ambient air, it effectively smooths out flames by cutting off and displacing oxygen from the local chemical fire triangle.
-It is stored inside heavy-duty high-pressure cylinders in a compressed liquid phase for rapid rapid deployment.
+Because CO2 is a non-combustible gas that is significantly denser than ambient air, it effectively smothers flames by cutting off and displacing oxygen from the local chemical fire triangle.
+It is stored inside heavy-duty high-pressure cylinders in a compressed liquid phase for rapid deployment.

 As leading manufacturers, we specify CO2 fire extinguishers for managing sensitive Class B hazards (flammable liquids like petrol, diesel, and solvents) and Class C hazards (active electrical machinery, server racks, and distribution units).
 Because CO2 gas is completely clean, dry, and non-conductive, it mitigates electrical shock paths and leaves absolutely zero chemical residue behind.
 Wholesale prices for industrial-grade models typically range from ₹2,500 to ₹18,000 depending on the cylinder capacity.